mimikgit/mimik-ai-chat-example-iOS/README.md

 Once you thought of one, paste your API key into the `config-mimik-ai-use-case-api-key` file, replacing any existing content already there.
 Save and Close the file.

-**Step 6:** Continue by noting the content of the `config-mimik-ai-use-case-url` and `config-ai-model-download.json` files with:
+**Step 6:** Continue by noting the content of the `config-mimik-ai-use-case-url` and `config-ai-model1-download.json` files with:

 ```
-open config-mimik-ai-use-case-url; open config-ai-model-download.json
+open config-mimik-ai-use-case-url; open config-ai-model1-download.json
 ```

-These two files have predefined values that you don't need to change (but you can, if you wish).
+These files have predefined values that you don't need to change (but you can, if you wish).
 Just take note of their content.

 **Step 7:** From the command line run the following command in your project directory to open Xcode.